 How to Choose the Right Uptime Monitor in 2026

 Quick rundown: The right uptime monitor depends on what you actually need it to do, not on which vendor has the slickest landing page.
 If you are a solo founder, an early-stage SaaS team, or an ecommerce store, Velprove's free plan covers your use case at no cost: HTTP monitors across 5 regions, a browser login monitor for your account or checkout flow, multi-step API monitors, and a public status page.
 Paid tiers start at Velprove Starter $19 per month and Velprove Pro $49 per month, with no credit card required for free.
-If you are an agency monitoring more than 25 client sites, Hyperping is built for your use case at scale.
+If you are an agency, Velprove Pro is a 10-client unit at $49 flat with a branded custom-domain status page per client, and beyond 10 clients we build a custom plan around your specific client book.
 If you are a SaaS team with SOC 2, SAML, or Terraform requirements in procurement, Uptime.com or Site24x7 are calibrated for that bar.
 If you are a hosting reseller monitoring at high volume, HetrixTools wins on bulk-provisioning API and blacklist monitoring.
 The matrix below shows 15 vendors compared across the axes that actually decide the answer.

 Why "best uptime monitor" depends on your use case